 Section Benchmark Goal Requirement MetTel Compliance 4.3.2.1.2.2.1.
-Service Availability Vendor DIA Service will be available 99.999% of the time. √ 4.3.2.1.2.2.2.
-Denial of Service Vendor must respond to Denial of Service attacks reported by State within 15 minutes of the State opening a trouble ticket. ✓ 4.3.2.1.2.2.3.
-Latency Vendor service must provide for average round-trip transmissions of 45 milliseconds or less between their regional core backbone routers and the State designated core routers. ✓ 4.3.2.1.2.2.4.
-Network Packet Delivery Vendor service must provide for a monthly packet delivery of 99.5% or greater between Vendor designated regional core backbone routers and the State designated core routers. ✓
+Service Availability Vendor DIA Service will be available 99.999% of the time.
+V 4.3.2.1.2.2.2.
+Denial of Service Vendor must respond to Denial of Service attacks reported by State within 15 minutes of the State opening a trouble ticket.
+4.3.2.1.2.2.3.
+Latency Vendor service must provide for average round-trip transmissions of 45 milliseconds or less between their regional core backbone routers and the State designated core routers.
+1 4.3.2.1.2.2.4.
+Network Packet Delivery Vendor service must provide for a monthly packet delivery of 99.5% or greater between Vendor designated regional core backbone routers and the State designated core routers.

 MetTel will design a network using the best and most cost-effective paths of connectivity from WVOT locations to our network data centers where all spans of our network are monitored and our solutions are executed.
-We utilize all of our extensive wholesale relationships to put the best network pieces in place that meet or exceed WVOT's requirements.
-Our partner Internet providers have an extensive reach, connection options, and interface types to meet WVOT connection requirements using the Transmission Control Protocol/Internet Protocol (TCP/IP) suite.
-MetTel will deliver service to each location using a Layer 2 Ethernet handoff and the requested standard connectors.
+We utilize our extensive wholesale relationships to put the best network pieces in place that meet or exceed WVOT's requirements.
+MetTel peers with multiple Tier 1 internet providers to provide multiple public BGP routing options, and physical interface types to meet WVOT connection requirements using the full Transmission Control Protocol/Internet Protocol (TCP/IP) suite.
+MetTel will deliver service to each location using a Ethernet handoff and the requested standard connectors.
 The MetTel Portal provides visibility and management of the DIA service, which exceeds the requirements of this RFP.
 Inherent to our network backbone, Distributive Denial of Service (DDOS) capabilities are included as part of our Managed Internet Service.

-See Section 1.5 for more information on how the MetTel Portal meets the mandatory requirements, current goals, and future objectives for the DIA Online Management Support Portal to track ticket numbers, review pending trouble tickets and the performance statistics of installed services and provide an online portal for DIA services that meet or exceeds this goal.
+See Section1.1.3 for more information on how the MetTel Portal meets the mandatory requirements, current goals, and future objectives for the DIA Online Management Support Portal to track ticket numbers, review pending trouble tickets and the performance statistics of installed services and provide an online portal for DIA services that meet or exceeds this goal.
 The Cost Proposal (submitted separately) provides pricing for bandwidth at the following levels:

 - 50mbps

 - 100mbps

 - 500mbps

 - 1Gbps

 - 2Gbps

 - 5Gbps

 - 10Gbps

+- 25Gbps

-- 25Gbps40Gbps
+- 40Gbps

-In summary, MetTel meets the following DIA requirements, as shown in Table 1.2-2.
+In summary, MetTel meets the following DIA requirements, as shown in Table 1.1-3.

-Table 1.2-2: DIA Service Requirements met by MetTel
+Table 1.1-3: DIA Service Requirements met by MetTel